Español

 About Our Workforce Services

-We offer workforce services as part of the federal and State of California’s public workforce service system.
-Our role is to connect job seekers with employers through the America’s Job Center of CaliforniaSM (AJCC), who provides jobs and training services.
+We offer workforce services as part of the public workforce services system.
+We connect job seekers with employers through the America’s Job Center of CaliforniaSM (AJCC).

-We offer a variety of employment services, including:
+We provide a range of workforce services, including:

 • Career counseling